KV9: Antechamber and Burial Chamber

 Ramesses VI is shown before Hekau, and Maat in the antechamber [Hall H, the Hall of Two Truths] at the end of the corridor, preceding the burial chamber.
 It contains important transfiguration spells (Chapters 124-127 and 129) from the Book of the Dead.
 The walls of the cavernous burial chamber are decorated with the Books of the Earth (including the Book of Aker).
 These include images of a solar boat with the double-headed god Aker, images of Osiris and various gods, the destruction of enemies, and representations of the sun's rays resurrecting various figures.
 A detailed analysis of these complex scenes are in J. Roberson, The Ancient Egyptian Books of the Earth.
 The vaulted ceiling of the chamber is decorated, once again, with the Book of the Day and the Book of the Night, framed by a double elongated image of Nut.

+The antechamber, looking towards the burial chamber.
+The patched area on the Lintel scene depicting destruction of enemies covers the ancient breakthrough into KV12.